w3f/polkadot-wiki/docs/learn/learn-parachains.md

 See the
 [Polkadot blog article](https://polkadot.network/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/)
-and the [common good parachains](learn-common-good-chains.md) page for more information.
+and the [system parachains](learn-system-chains.md) page for more information.

 ## Parachains' Use Cases